rodrigoalcarazdelaosa/fisiquimicamente/content/es/operador-IIRR-consejos/operador-IIRR-consejos.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 4  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 24  # Order that this section will appear.

+title = "🧑‍🔧 Operador de IIRR"
-title = "¿Qué es la radiofísica?" subtitle = ""
+subtitle = "💡Consejos"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.